vanathin/crypto-recommendation/README.md

 ## Accessing the Swagger UI

-After you have the application running, you can access the Swagger UI by opening a browser and navigating to `http://localhost:8080/swagger-ui/index.html#/`.
+After you have the application running, you can access the Swagger UI by opening a browser and navigating to [Click here to access_swagger_ui](`http://localhost:8080/swagger-ui/index.html#/`).